elijah-03/BridgeIDS/README.md

 ## Dataset

-This project uses the **CSE-CIC-IDS2018** dataset.
+This project uses the **Improved CSE-CIC-IDS2018** dataset.
 The `CSECICIDS2018_improved` directory should contain the CSV files.
 The loader handles sampling and concatenation automatically.
+The dataset can be download from **[Here](https://intrusion-detection.distrinet-research.be/CNS2022/Dataset_Download.html)**